 First rule of home updates: never underestimate the versatility and effect of a fresh lick of paint.
 This goes for just freshening up the walls of a room, making a statement with a feature wall or letting your creative juices flow with some wall painting effects.

-There are so many ways you can use paint to transform your interior, from block painting and paint effects to a colour scheme overhaul and upcycling furniture - it's too much to fit into a single blog post.
-With this in light, we've collated some simple and some uber-creative (many of them are both!) paint ideas to really ramp up your home style and give you that creativity springboard to get you started.
+There are so many wall painting ideas that can transform your interior, from block painting and paint effects to a colour scheme overhaul - it's too much to fit into a single blog post.
+We've collated some simple and wall painting ideas to really ramp up your home style and give you that creativity springboard to get you started.

 1. A colourful corner

-If you have a dual-function room, or simply only want a pop of colour, then just painting a section or a corner is the perfect solution.
-This can zone work, dining or reading spots, adding dimension and functionality.
+If you have a dual-function room, or simply want a pop of colour, then just painting a section or a corner is the perfect solution.
+This technique can not only add a touch of style and personality to your space but also serve a practical purpose by zoning different areas for work, dining, or reading.

 If you've been keeping up with your interior blogs and magazines, you'll know that abstract shapes are huge now.
 Here, they aren't just adhering to the dark colour trend but also incorporating some of those arched abstract shapes too, all the while adding drama to the room.